Complete Guide to Document Information API: Extract File Metadata & Properties

 }

-Step 3: Retrieving Text Coordinates
+Step 3: Unlock Text Coordinates for Advanced Features

 curl -v "https://api.groupdocs.cloud/v2.0/viewer/info" \